Chickenpox

 Chickenpox Prevention

-The chickenpox vaccine can help prevent chickenpox4.
-Varicella vaccination is not included as part of the routine childhood immunisation schedule2.
-Vaccination may be considered for any non immune persons aged ≥12 months2.
-Those who choose to have themselves or their child immunised should consult with their GP2.
-Two doses of vaccine are needed, at least 4 weeks apart5.
-The vaccine is not recommended for those who have weak immune systems5.
+The Chickenpox vaccine is very safe and effective at preventing the disease6.
+As Varicella vaccination is not included as part of the routine childhood immunisation schedule those who wish to receive it should consult with their GP or pharmacist7.
+Vaccination may be considered for any non-immune persons aged ≥12 months7.
+Two doses of vaccine are needed, at least 4 weeks apart8.
+The vaccine is not recommended for those who have weak immune systems9.

 Chickenpox Treatment

-For most children, chickenpox is mild and can be treated at home6.
-Most children with chickenpox recover after a week of symptoms appearing, without needing to see a GP6.
-However, sometimes there can be complications, such as skin infections, lung infections and inflammation of the brain, so, it is important to know what to look out for6.
+For most children, chickenpox is mild and can be treated at home and they will recover after a week of symptoms appearing without needing to see a GP7,6.
+However, sometimes there can be complications, such as bacterial infections of the skin, infection of the lungs, infection or swelling of the brain and blood infections, so it is important to know what to look out for10.
+Some people with serious complications from chickenpox can become so sick they need to be hospitalised10.

 Patient information on chickenpox can be found at www.chickenpoxaware.ie